 We are not generally able to issue and sell our common stock at a price below NAV per share.
-We may, however, issue and sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current NAV of our common stock if (1) our board of directors determines that such sale is in our best interests and the best interests of our shareholders, and (2) our shareholders approved our policy and practice of making such sales within the preceding 12 months.
+We may, however, issue and sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current NAV of our common stock if (1) our board of directors determines that such sale is in our best interests and the best interests of our shareholders, and (2) our shareholders have approved our policy and practice of making such sales within the preceding 12 months.
 In any such case, the price at which our securities are to be issued and sold may not be less than a price which, in the determination of our board of directors, closely approximates the market value of such securities.
-At a special meeting of shareholders held on December 15, 2023, our shareholders authorized us, subject to the approval of our Board, to sell or otherwise issue shares of our common stock during the next year at a price below our NAV per share, subject to certain conditions set forth in the proxy statement relating to the special meeting of shareholders.
-The authorization is effective until December 15, 2024.
+At a special meeting of shareholders to be held on December 14, 2023, we are seeking shareholder approval for a proposal to authorize us, subject to the approval of our Board, to sell or otherwise issue shares of our common stock during the next year at a price below our NAV per share, subject to certain conditions set forth in the proxy statement relating to the special meeting of shareholders.